Bhagat Parmanand Das: Early life

-Parmanand was born in a Gaur or Kanyakubja Brahmin family of Kannauj (located in present-day Uttar Pradesh) in 1483, he is believed to have resided at Kannauj.
-Other sources describe him as being from present-day Maharashtra.'
+Parmanand was born in a Kanyakubja Brahmin family of Kannauj (located in present-day Uttar Pradesh) in 1483.
+He is believed to have born at Kannauj and resided at present-day Pandharpur, Maharashtra.'

 Legacy

 Parmãnand was a devotee of Vishnu and used in his songs the nom de plume Sarañg, the name of a bird ever thirsty for the raindrop.